What are the most important SEO terms? An overview

 Link building

-Link building refers to the selective construction of a backlink profile.
-Here the quantity and quality of backlinks should be increased.
-Since backlinks are only external links, the optimisation takes place on third party sites, rather than on yours.
-Collecting these evaluations for your own site is one of the most important tasks of off page search engine optimisation.
+Link building refers to the targeted construction of a backlink profile.
+The aim is to increase the number and quality of backlinks.
+Since backlinks are external links, the optimisation takes place on third party sites, rather than on yours.
+Collecting these links for your own site is one of the most important tasks of off page search engine optimisation.
 Google and other search engines classify backlinks as recommendations, meaning that they are a very important ranking factor.

-The link juice is determined by the distribution of backlinks throughout a website.
+Link juice is determined by the distribution of backlinks throughout a website.
 The quality (strength, reputation) of the links plays a role as well as the quantity.
-Link juice can be passed on from website A to website B via a link.
+Link juice can be passed on from website A to website B via links.
 If the source of a backlink is rated well by Google, more link juice will be brought onto the site through the inbound link.

 Meta description

-The meta description is a short text (up to 156 characters) that describes the content of an HTML document.
-In one or two sentences it should describe the website’s content to the user.
+The meta description is a short text (up to 156 characters) that describes the website’s content to the user.
 The meta description appears in the list of search results (SERPs) as part of the snippet beneath the title.
-If the administrator doesn’t include their own description, Google will generate its own from the first few lines of the website or from the sentences that include the keywords.
-During optimisation meta tags (consisting of meta descriptions, title tags, meta keywords) that are user-friendly as well as most frequently searched for are deposited in the header of an HTML document.
+If the webmaster doesn’t include their own description, Google will generate its own from the first few lines of the website or from the sentences that include the keywords.
+During optimisation meta tags (consisting of meta descriptions, title tags, meta keywords) that are user-friendly as well as most frequently searched for are placed in the header of an HTML document.

 On page SEO